 2. Positano, Italy

-When you picture the Amalfi coast, full of cliffside, colorful homes and teal-blue water, this is the town you are thinking of.
-Positano is part of the Amalfi coastline located in Southern Italy and became a UNESCO World Heritage site in 1997.
+When you picture the colorful, cliffside homes and the teal blue water of the Amalfi coast, this is the town you are thinking of.
+Positano became a UNESCO World Heritage site in 1997.
 This well-known vacation destination is known for its beach and steep, narrow streets lined with seafood restaurants and boutiques.
 If you are studying abroad in Europe and want to visit the Amalfi coast, the easiest way to do this is through a weekend tour.
 Linked below are some examples:

 3. Capri, Italy